square-computersetup/square-computersetup.github.io/_pages/mac-okta-fastpass.md

 {% include figure url="/assets/images/enable-touch-id.png" image_path="/assets/images/enable-touch-id.png" %}

-If you opted-in for Touch ID you will see the above screen.
+If you opted-in for Touch ID, you will see the above screen.
 If you skipped Touch ID, please move to the next step:

 Click [Enable Touch ID](){: .btn .btn--inverse .btn--small}.